QuantiusBenignus/blurt/README.md

 mv whisper-tiny.en.llamafile ~/.local/bin/
 chmod +x ~/.local/bin/whisper-tiny.en.llamafile
 ```
 The small cost to pay when using a whisperfile is that a compiled whisper.cpp will run inference faster (especially if compiled with full GPU support).
-The `wsi` scriptis set up in such a way that if the $WHISPERFILE variable in its CONFIG section is uncommented and points to a valid executable whisperfile (either full path to it or a qualified name in the PATH), the script will attempt first to perform transcription with the whisperfile.
+The `wsi` script is set up in such a way that if the $WHISPERFILE variable in its CONFIG section is uncommented and points to a valid executable whisperfile (either full path to it or a qualified name in the PATH), the script will attempt first to perform transcription with the whisperfile.
 The whisper.cpp inference becomes the fallback option.
 Commenting out the $WHISPERFILE variable will revert to inference with whisper.cpp's `whisper-cli` or `whisper-server`.

 * Configure the script to match your environment (see CONFIGURATION section below).
 * Run once from the command line to let the script check for required dependencies.

 ##### CONFIGURATION
-Inside the **wsi** script, near the begining, there is a clearly marked section, named **"USER CONFIGURATION BLOCK"** where all the user-configurable variables (described in the following section) have been collected.
+Inside the **wsi** script, near the begining, there is a clearly marked section, named **"USER CONFIGURATION BLOCK"** where all the user-configurable variables have been collected.
-Most can be left as is but the important ones are the location of the whisper.cpp model file that you would like to use during transcription and/or the fallback network address and port of the whisper.cpp server.
+Most can be left as is but the important ones are the location of the whisper.cpp model file that you would like to use during transcription and/or the network address and port of the whisper.cpp server.
 The location of the **wsi** script (should be in your $PATH) can be changed from the "Preferences" dialog, accessible by the system `Extensions` app or by right-clicking on the `Blurt` (&#x1e04;) top bar indicator label.
 ![Preferences screenshot](resources/blurt-prefs.png)